MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 # Use default network access policies on virtual machines on your Azure Stack HCI

-> Applies to: Azure Stack HCI, version 22H2; Azure Stack HCI, version 22H1
+> Applies to: Azure Stack HCI, version 22H2 and version 22H1

 Default network policies can be used to protect virtual machines running on your Azure Stack HCI from external unauthorized attacks.
 These policies block all inbound access to virtual machines on your Azure Stack HCI (except the specified management ports you want enabled) while allowing all outbound access.